-For those looking to party with the locals, you can get a head start on 2019 with the festival of La Merce: held at the end of September.
+For those looking to party with the locals, you can join the festival of La Merce: held at the end of September.
 Barcelona’s largest street party sees gigantes – giant ‘puppets’ roaming the street, human towers and a stunning display of fireworks.

 For art lovers, the Picasso Museum has over 4,000 original pieces including sketches, ceramics and Blue Period paintings.

-An autumn visit to the world’s largest inland estuary makes for easy viewing of buffalo, antelope, hippopotami and elephants.
+Dreaming of a wildlife safari?
+An autumn visit to the world’s largest inland estuary – Okavango Delta – is the best time to see its Lions and includes viewing of buffalo, antelope, hippopotami and elephants.

 A second ‘world’s largest’ attraction is also on offer.
 The beautiful Victoria Falls are a mile wide and if you’re lucky enough to be there during a full moon, you’ll witness the rare phenomenon of a ‘moonbow’.